fsprojects/FSharpLint/docs-gen/markdown/Typography.md

 ##### Rule Settings

-`Enabled` - A boolean property that can enable and disable this rule.
+`enabled` - A boolean property that can enable and disable this rule.
 (Default false)

-`Length` - An integer property that specifies the maximum number of characters allowed on a line.
+`maxCharactersOnLine` - An integer property that specifies the maximum number of characters allowed on a line.
 (Default 120)

 #### NoTabCharacters